 Don't get caught out thinking you're covered when you're not.
-A guide to common travel insurance exclusions
+Here's a guide to common travel insurance exclusions.

 There is an old saying: “If you can’t afford travel insurance, you can’t afford to travel.”

 While this saying does hold true in many cases, sometimes even if you can afford travel insurance and remember to buy cover, that policy is not worth the paper it’s printed on.

 Why?
 Because you’ve intentionally or unintentionally breached a term or condition and have rendered your policy redundant.

 Unfortunately, this is an all-too-common occurrence, which is why it’s important you read the product disclosure document (PDS) before buying a travel insurance policy.
 But the PDS can be confusing, with unfamiliar jargon and missing information.
 That's why we’ve created this guide to common travel insurance conditions and exclusions, along with useful tips for avoiding hidden travel fees.